solopres/Project-2/Documentation/MeetingNotes.md

 - Went over tasks again
 - Went over code with code lead to determine area for improvement
 - Went over what will be included in the documentation
+## March 31st
+- Decided to refine and test existing code before moveing ahead with further sprints.
+- Design Lead is working on editiong/improving his designs.

 # Other
 - Finalized week 1 requirements during the weekend